 Looking at the narrative in our head helps us evolve and live fuller lives.

-Some of healthiest and happiest people I know are those able to re-examine and re-write the story playing in their mind and chose a new one that helps them address life head on and thrive in any circumstance.
+Some of the healthiest and happiest people I know are those able to re-examine and re-write the story playing in their mind and chose a new one that helps them address life head-on and thrive in any circumstance.

 Whether at work or in our personal lives, our stories affect our relationship with every other living thing, and on a daily basis, affects our ability to thrive.
 When we’re willing to see our stories, we can look at them and choose the perspective that helps us live with greater wisdom and compassion.
 We have much to learn about the world inside and around us, and and to truly hear our narrative requires a level of spiritual intelligence – as described by Cindy Wigglesworth.

 Here’s to writing a story that brings helps us lead ourselves and others in a way that helps humanity thrive.

 If you want to know more how coaching can help your mindset – schedule an inquiry call here.

 For more of my blogs and leadership tips, click here.